 Pension for incapacity to work (töövõimetuspension, or disability pension): The percentage of the calculation basis corresponding to the loss of capacity for work.
-Calculation basis: represented by the higher of the 2 following amounts: old-age pension calculated on the basis of actual years of pensionable service and the pension insurance coefficient of the applicant, or old-age pension for a person with 30 years of pensionable service.
+Calculation basis: represented by the higher of the two following amounts: old-age pension calculated on the basis of actual years of pensionable service and the pension insurance coefficient of the applicant, or old-age pension for a person with 30 years of pensionable service.
 There is no restriction on work, full accumulation with earnings is possible.
-Pension is granted from the age of 16 years for the period of work incapacity, which could be determined for 6 months, 1 year, 2 years, 5 years or until attaining the pension age, the person is transferred to old-age pension.
-Qualification period depends on age at time of granting the pension, ranging from 1 year of insurance for persons from 21 to 23 years of age to 14 years of insurance for persons from 60 to 62 years of age.
+Pension is granted from the age of 16 years for the period of work incapacity, which could be determined for 6 months, one year, two years, five years or until attaining the pension age depending upon claimant's condition.
+The pension is renewable.
+Upon attaining the pension age, the person is transferred to old-age pension.
+Qualification period depends on age at time of granting the pension, ranging from one year of insurance for persons from 21 to 23 years of age to 14 years of insurance for persons from 60 to 62 years of age.
 No qualification period for persons aged 16-20.

 Survivor's pension (toitjakaotuspension): Upon the death of a provider, family members who were maintained by him or her have the right to receive a survivor's pension.
+They include:

-They include: 1) a provider's child, brother, sister or grandchild who is under 18 years of age (or who is under 24 years of age and is a student enrolled in daytime or full-time study) or disabled.
-A brother, sister or grandchild has the right to receive a pension if he or she does not have parents with capacity for work.
-2) a provider's parent who is of pensionable age or permanently incapacitated for work; 3) a provider's non-working widow who is pregnant (from the twelfth week of pregnancy) or who is permanently incapacitated for work or of pensionable age and whose marriage to the provider had a duration of at least one year; 4) a provider's divorced spouse who attained pensionable age or was declared permanently incapacitated for work before the divorce, or within three years after the divorce and whose marriage to the provider had a duration of at least twenty-five years, 5) a parent or guardian of a provider's child who is not employed and is raising the provider's child who is under 3 years of age in his or her family.
+- a provider's child, brother, sister or grandchild who is under 18 years of age (or who is under 24 years of age and is a student enrolled in daytime or full-time study) or disabled.
+A brother, sister or grandchild has the right to receive a pension if he or she does not have parents with capacity for work. - 2) a provider's parent who is of pensionable age or permanently incapacitated for work; - 3) a provider's non-working widow who is pregnant (from the twelfth week of pregnancy) or who is permanently incapacitated for work or of pensionable age and whose marriage to the provider had a duration of at least one year; - 4) a provider's divorced spouse who attained pensionable age or was declared permanently incapacitated for work before the divorce, or within three years after the divorce and whose marriage to the provider had a duration of at least twenty-five years, - 5) a parent or guardian of a provider's child who is not employed and is raising the provider's child who is under 3 years of age in his or her family.
 Under certain additional conditions the above apply to stepchildren and foster-children, step-parents and foster-parents.

-If the provider had a necessary length of service to receive the old-age pension, then the greatest of the following old-age pensions shall be the basis for calculation of a survivor's pension: 1) the old-age pension earned by the provider until the date of his or her death; 2) the old-age pension if the person has completed thirty years of pensionable service.
-The amount of survivor's pension depends on the number of family members: 1) to one family member, 50 per cent of the basis; 2) to two family members, 80 per cent of the basis; 3) to three or more family members, 100 per cent of the basis.
+If the provider had a necessary length of service to receive the old-age pension, then the greatest of the following old-age pensions shall be the basis for calculation of a survivor's pension:

+2) the old-age pension if the person has completed thirty years of pensionable service.

+The amount of survivor's pension depends on the number of family members:

+- 1) to one family member, 50% of the basis; - 2) to two family members, 80% of the basis; - 3) to three or more family members, 100% of the basis.

 National pension (Rahvapension): It is a minimum guaranteed pension for those persons who do not have necessary length of service to be eligible old-age pensions or pension for incapacity for work, or in case of survivor's pension a provider did not have necessary length of service.
-The basis for national pension is the National Pension Rate (rahvapensioni määr), which in 2005 was 1,156 EEK (see Table 7 for amounts in later years).
+The basis for national pension is the National Pension Rate (rahvapensioni määr), which in 2006 was 1,268 EEK (see Table 7 for amounts in later years).